mcfrith/tandem-genotypes/README.md

     tandem-genotypes -g refGene.txt microsat.txt alignments.maf

-This will check all tandem repeats in `microsat.txt` that overlap exons or promoters of genes in `refGene.txt`.
-If you omit `-g refGene.txt`, it will check all tandem repeats.
+This will check the tandem repeats in `microsat.txt`, and annotate them with the genes in `refGene.txt`.
+(It's OK to omit `-g refGene.txt`.)

 ## Output